gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 #### Give experts as much relevant info to get the task done as quickly as possible

-Because the audience of the docs is people who have intermediate to expert level of mastery with React, it's important to provide the information needed to complete tasks in addition to all relevant and helpful context, references,and alternatives.
+Because the audience of the docs is people who have intermediate to expert level of mastery with React, it's important to provide the information needed to complete tasks in addition to all relevant and helpful context, references, and alternatives.
 The goal: give people the information necessary to get tasks done as quickly and effectively as possible.

 In practice, you can reach this goal by two rules of thumb: